Haemochromatosis, or GH (genetic haemochromatosis), is a genetic disorder causing the body to absorb an excessive amount of iron from the diet.

 You will also come across the term hereditary haemochromatosis and may come across the US spelling as hemochromatosis, without the ‘a’.
 The meanings are the same.

 If you have been diagnosed, you will have lots of questions and The Haemochromatosis Society can help.

 As a result of the genetic condition, iron can build up in the body to toxic levels.
 This is termed iron overload and is potentially very damaging.
 Iron is deposited in various organs – mainly the liver, but also the pancreas, heart, endocrine glands, and joints.

 Use this section to learn more about the condition.
 You can navigate around these pages in three ways:

 - use the drop down list under ‘Haemochromatosis’ above

-- use the list on the left to jump straight to any page
+- use the list on the right to jump straight to any page

 - use ‘NEXT PAGE’ at the foot of each page to read the whole section